ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Edit a segment

-1. To view all existing segments, use the `Get-OrganizationSegment` cmdlet.
+1. To view all existing segments, use the **Get-OrganizationSegment** cmdlet.

+    The syntax is `Get-OrganizationSegment`

     You will see a list of segments and details for each, such as segment type, its UserGroupFilter value, who created or last modified it, GUID, and so on.